A Complementary Therapy Using Herbal Remedies for Acute & Chronic Conditions

-Herbal medicine is the use of whole plant preparations to treat illness and disease and to restore health.
-Herbal medicines treat the person as a whole not just the symptoms and tends to support the body's natural healing processes rather than just attacking the disease.
+Herbal medicine is a complementary therapy that uses of whole plant preparations to treat illness and disease and to restore health.
+Herbal medicines treat the person holistically, as a whole and not just the symptoms and tends to support the body’s natural healing processes rather than just attacking the disease.

 Herbal preparations are made from parts of the whole plant (eg. leaves, flowers, berries, bark, root) and contain many constituents, some of which are more active in restoring health within the body and other which, Herbalists believe, help with absorption and prevent any side effects.
 Herbal medicines may take many forms – tinctures, dried herbs, juices, tablets, creams etc.